See why Virginia's Blue Ridge is one of the best places in the world to enjoy the stunning colors of fall.

 Everyone wants to know the best places to see the fall colors in the Blue Ridge Mountains.
 Every autumn, the fall foliage that can be found along the Blue Ridge Parkway and Blue Ridge Mountains of Virginia make the region one of the most beautiful places in the world.

-Peak fall color for the region typically occurs between mid-October and early-November, and this is often the best time to visit if you're planning a trip focused on seeing the gorgeous leaves.
+Peak fall color for the region typically occurs in mid-to-late October through early November, and this is often the best time to visit if you're planning a trip focused on seeing the gorgeous leaves.

 The elevation changes, various plant species and a supportive climate make the Roanoke Valley in Virginia's Blue Ridge a place that features views of the mountains covered with colors that you would expect to find in a postcard.

 Here's more information on the science of the fall color in the Blue Ridge Mountains.